 Check 20+ Chicken Dinner Recipes and 30 Air fryer chicken dinner recipes for more recipes to enjoy with your family and friends.
 You will love them.

 How to roast a whole chicken to achieve an evenly cooked and perfectly moist result

 This is a very simple recipe that everybody should have in their repertoire, however, there are some tips that everybody should know:

-Secondly, remove the giblets – neck, gizzard, heart inside the Cavity of the Chicken.
-I don’t discard these, I usually season them and grill them with the Chicken and sometimes, I use them for my stock.
+- Secondly, remove the giblets – neck, gizzard, heart inside the Cavity of the Chicken.
+I don’t discard these, I usually season them and grill them with chicken, and sometimes, I use them for my stock.

-Bake the Chicken: Place the Chicken in the middle rack and bake for one hour and thirty minutes or till the internal temperature reaches 165°F which is the safe internal temperature for roast Chicken.
+- Bake the chicken: Place the chicken on the middle rack and bake for one hour and thirty minutes or till the internal temperature reaches 165°F which is the safe internal temperature for Roast Chicken.

 Frequently asked questions about roasting a whole Chicken.

 Must I stuff my Chicken?

 It is advisable to stuff the Chicken but it will still turn out well if it is well seasoned without stuffing it.
 Stuffing also plays an important part in making a perfect roasted chicken.
 It helps to intensify the flavor of the Chicken.
 For this Chicken, I only used Onion and Rosemary.
 However, you can use any other fresh herbs of your choice like Savory, oregano, Marjoram Tarragon, or sage.

 I only tie up the legs of my chicken.
 In that way, the stuffing is secured and my chicken always comes out perfectly as a whole.